 - Increase employee or occupant satisfaction by keep equipment running or ensuring that supplies are stocked.

+What is the internet of things used for in manufacturing?
 Every business is different, but many manufacturing processes share a common pathway from raw materials to finished products.
-Learn from your own systems—find out how to new ways to manage your processes and product quality with data from your devices and sensors.
-With these data insights, you’re able to:
+With IoT, it's possible to learn from your own systems find new ways to manage your processes and product quality with data from your devices and sensors.
+With these data insights, you're able to:

 - Identify bottlenecks that reduce efficiency, enabling you to improve your process.